 When asked if I’ve lived in Jacksonville all my life, I answer: “Not yet.”

-For the next 15 years I contracted to area print shops and other ad agencies, providing a high volume of press-ready designs.
-As the web became more mainstream, I was able to segue into that arena by relying upon many of the same design principles while adapting to a huge change in methodology.
+For the next 15 years I contracted to area print shops and other ad agencies, providing a crazy volume of press-ready designs.
+As the web morphed into mainstream, I was able to segue into that arena by relying on the same design principles while adapting to a massive change in methodology.

 I built my first web site in 1998.
 These days, my diverse background provides me with a broad perspective of how to best integrate the web marketing realm with the still viable print media – and vice versa.

 And yes, I am indeed a One Woman Show.